 The Introduction of Classroom Recycling Stations, introducing five streams to optimise recycling.

 Particularly in Primary School, the MURFE Classroom Set and Food Scraps Caddy provide an efficient solution for classroom recycling.
 The units are manufactured in vibrant colours, consistent with Australian Standard Waste colours and feature effective graphics identifying each stream.
 The clever space saving design ensures they are easy to incorporate into busy rooms, and the convenient size with handles ensure students can get involved in collecting and recycling their classrooms waste.

 - Organics can be collected for composting.
 This is particularly effective if composting can occur onsite through a school garden.
 Composting food waste and adding it to school gardens to ensure new crops thrive, is a great way to demonstrate Closed Loop Recycling.
-I believe reusing and Closed Loop Recycling is the key to a more sustainable future.
+We believe reusing and Closed Loop Recycling is the key to a more sustainable future.

-- Paper can be recycled.
+- Paper can be easily recycled.
 There are also several great art projects that can utilise this resource such as Papier-mâché and making Paper Cards.
 You can even place seeds into the new paper for cards, so they can be planted after use.

 - Recyclables.
 Bottles and Cans can be sent off for recycling.
 Annual Art Programs/ Competition can also be developed using this stream to get students thinking about product life cycles and reuse.
-I would recommend reviewing the portion of 10c Refundables deposited, which if collected, can provide an addition revenue stream for the school.
+I would recommend reviewing the portion of 10c Refundables deposited, which if collected, can provide an additional revenue stream for the school.

 Source Separation Stations in Communal Areas